soheilnikroo/Stencil-Learn/README.md

 # Stencil-Learn
-This is all i learn from stencil
+This is what i learn from stencil.